-In order to produce a supplemental pack that contains kernel modules (drivers), the DDK must be used to compile the driver(s) from their source code, against the two XenServer kernels, namely kdump and xen.
-This chapter describes how this may be done.
+In order to produce a supplemental pack that contains kernel modules (drivers), the DDK must be used to compile the driver(s) from their source code, against the XenServer kernel.
+This chapter describes the process.

 5.1.
 Directory structure

 Although the examples located in the /root/examples/ directory contain various subdirectories, in practice, most supplemental pack authors will not use this structure.
 The following example considers a supplemental pack that contains both kernel modules and userspace components (as the combined example does).